SarahMcN25/pands-project2021/README.md

 # ![describe()](imageDescribeEach.jpg)
  I then decided to select the first five rows form the top of the data frame using the head() function and also the last seven rows from the bottom using the tail() function as suggested by pydata.
 Afterward, I discovered that I could not only select the head and tail of the whole data frame but also the three species specifically like I did with the describle function.
 As you can see in the below image there are numerous ways of breaking down and analysing data frames.
 # ![headAndTail](imageHead_Tail.jpg)
 - The next step involved plotting this analysis.
+For this I have chose to use a def statement when writing the different plots.
+I have chosent to do this as it is easier to organise my code and the functions can be easily accessed and used again (VanderPlas 2016, p.
+41-42).
+The two most important factors to remember when using functions is that the local variables contained within the function cannot be called outside of that function and that a function does nothing unless it is called (Sweigart 2015, p.
+61-67).
-First I created a histogram for each of the attributes; sepal length, sepal width, petal length, petal width.
+ -First I created a histogram for each of the attributes; sepal length, sepal width, petal length, petal width.
 I have saved these histograms as png files in this respository.
 Within each of these histograms I choose to break down the results showing each attribute of each species as you can see in the below image.
 Sharma(2021) explains how to use hue for layered categorisation of histograms in the seaborn module.
 I have done this by passing in the attribute Species when creating the histograms; hue='Species'.
 This alows us to analysise each attribute of each species.
 Sharma(2021) also explains that using the feature 'stack' can allow for better visualization of each category.
 This is why I also added the parameter; multiple='stack', when creating the histograms.
+As we can see from this image these features are invaluable in allowing us to analysis the data of each attribute in this data frame.
 # ![histograms](imageOfHistograms.jpg)
-As we can see from this image these features are invaluable in allowing us to analysis the data of each attribute in this data frame.
-- Finally, the last step of this analysis is creating a scatterplot of each pair of variables.
-For this part of the task I decided to compare the following:
+- Finally, the last step of this analysis was creating a scatterplot for each pair of variables.
+For this part of the task I decided to compare the following attributes:
     1. Petal Lenght and Petal Width
     2. Sepal Lenght and Sepal Width
     3. Petal Lenght and Sepal Lenght
     4. Sepal Width and Petal Width
     5. Petal Lenght and Sepal Width
     6. Sepal Lenght and Petal Width
 &nbsp;

 #### Mention something about matrix??